blutspende/go-astm/README.md

 astmconst.ENCODING_ISO8859_1
 ```
 ## LineSeparator
 Line separator can be auto-detected, or set manually.
+If `AutoDetectLineSeparator` is set to true, this can be ignored.
 A few constants are provided for convenience, but any string is valid.
 This is only relevant for unmarshal.
 ``` go
 astmconst.LF
 astmconst.CR